Date Visited

 Mitla

-Mitla dates back to about 900 BC while the remains which are visible today date from about 200 AD to 900 AD when the Zapotecs controlled the area.
-In 1000 AD the Mixtecs took control of the site until 1200 AD when the Zapotecs regained it.
+Mitla dates to about 900 BCE, while the remains which are visible today, date from about 200 CE to 900 CE when the Zapotecs controlled the area.
+In 1000 CE the Mixtecs took control of the site until 1200 CE when the Zapotecs regained it.

 Mitla was the second most important ceremonial centre after Monte Alban.
 After the disappearance of Monte Alban, it became the power centre for the entire valley.
 Originally known as Mictlan it was shortened by the Spanish to Mitla.
 Although in the Zapotec language the site was called Lyoboa, which translated means “Resting Place”.